Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-games/draw/photomone/_index.md

 {{% /boardgame-settings-container %}}

 ## Background

-Check out the main page for [Photomone Games](/photomone-games/) for detailed credits and more information.

 This was, as expected, the first and original version.
 It's probably also the simplest.
 Even though there are many ways to play (with a phone? without phone? printed word cards?), the core rules are incredibly simple yet always create challenges when trying to draw something.

 Even though the other ideas came later and sought to give the game more depth or variation, I think I still prefer this first version the most.
 I'm just a person who likes really minimal and simple games that you can just pick up and instantly play with anyone.

+## Credits

+Check out the main page for [Photomone Games](/photomone-games/) for detailed credits and more information.

 <script>
 window.onload = (ev) => {